roolebo/tianocore.github.io/EDK-II-DPC-Protocol.md

 ### Choose a proper place to dispatch the DPC

 The dispatching of previous queued DPCs is not guaranteed by the firmware or the DPC driver.
-Instead, the UEFI driver or application that calls *QueueDpc()* is responsible for calling *DispatchDpc()* to dispatch it.
+Instead, **the UEFI driver or application that calls *QueueDpc()* is responsible for calling *DispatchDpc()* to dispatch it**.
 * UEFI Applications that call QueueDpc() must call DispatchDpc() before they exit to guarantee that all queued DPCs have been dispatched.
 * UEFI Drivers that call QueueDpc() must call DispatchDpc() before they unload to guarantee that all queued DPCs have been dispatched
 * UEFI Drivers the follow the EFI Driver Model and call QueueDpc() using a device specific context must call DispatchDpc() from their EFI Driver Binding Stop() function to guarantee that all DPCs for that device are dispatched before the device specific context structures are freed.

 However, it's not encouraged to queue a lot of DPCs and dispatch them together before exiting.
-As we discussed before, multiple DPCs in the queue will result in nested DPC calls, and bring additional complexity to the network stack.
-The suggested practice is to make the *QueueDpc()* and *DispatchDpc()* in pairs.
-Or in other words, always try to call *DispatchDpc()* immediately after a *SignalEvent()* which may queue a new DPC function.
+As we discussed before, multiple DPCs in the queue will result in nested DPC calls, and bring additional complexity to the network stack. **The suggested practice is to make the *QueueDpc()* and *DispatchDpc()* in pairs.** Or in other words, always try to call *DispatchDpc()* immediately after a *SignalEvent()* which may queue a new DPC function.

-Finally, make sure the *DispatchDpc()* is called at a right TPL level so it won't miss any previously queued DPCs.
+Finally, **make sure the *DispatchDpc()* is called at a right TPL level** so it won't miss any previously queued DPCs.
 The *DispatchDpc()* dispatches all the DPCs that is greater than or equal to the current TPL value.